manhvdo95/pokedex/README.md

 The purpose of this project was to just to learn.

 #Copyright
+All images and audios does not belong to me.
 Pokemon is a trademark of Nintendo, Game Freak, and Creatures.
 No copyright or trademark infringement is intended.